-Built to house the international exhibits left over from the Philadelphia Centennial Exhibition of 1876, the Arts and Industry building reflects the three principal requirements of this architectural type: to enclose a very large area, to present a tasteful, dramatic, and pleasing exterior, and to employ inexpensive construction technology.
+Built to house the international exhibits left over from the Philadelphia Centennial Exhibition of 1876, the Smithsonian Institution's Arts and Industries Building reflects the three principal requirements of buildings constructed to house world's fairs and other 19th-century expositions: to enclose a very large area; to present a tasteful, dramatic, and pleasing exterior; and to employ inexpensive construction technology.
 The architects were Cluss & Schulze.

 DC Inventory: November 8, 1964

-NHL Designation and National Register: November 11, 1971
+National Register and National Historic Landmark: November 11, 1971